Actindo-AG/Documentation/Tasks/Overview/01_General.md

 # General information

 The *Tasks* module offers an overview of all tasks that need to be performed manually by a user.
 The filter function allows you to configure the view and display only the tasks that are relevant to you.
 It integrates seamlessly with the *Process Orchestration* module and supports the automatic creation of tasks when a certain event occurs.
 It also allows you to define your own events and assign them to a responsible user or user group.

-[comment]: <> (Sebi: Werden Report Tasks in Workflows auch hier aufgelistet oder nur diejenige, die "automatisch" erstellt werden?)
+[comment]: <> (Needs reworking)

 The *Tasks* module helps you to further customize your business processes to meet your specific needs, to automate them to reduce errors and optimize resources, and to keep a closer control of them.